Attention for Image Registration (AiR): an unsupervised Transformer approach: Conclusion

 \section{Conclusion}

-In this work, we presented an Attention mechanism-based Image Registration framework: AiR.
-The framework was built based on the Transformer model which is different from current commonly used CNN based approaches.
-We have shown in the experiment section that the proposed framework can achieve the goal of unsupervised deformable images registration.
-The results show that the Transformer model can achieve plausible performance for image registration.
-However, as the Transformer is a young research topic in computer vision, there are still many limitations for wide application compared to current CNN-based methods.
-A typical problem is the current Transformer is GPU-bound which leads to the prohibition for conventional computing systems.
-There is still a lot of work to be done to deal with the computational complexity for the current Transformer framework.
+In this paper, we introduced a novel Attention-based Image Registration (AiR) framework built on the Transformer model, which is distinct from the commonly used CNN-based approaches.
+We demonstrated in our experiments that the proposed framework can achieve the goal of unsupervised deformable image registration and that the Transformer model can deliver a plausible performance for this task.
+However, as the Transformer is a relatively new research topic in computer vision, there are still some limitations for its widespread application compared to CNN-based methods.
+One challenge is the Transformer's GPU-bound nature, which prohibits its use on conventional computing systems.
+There is still much work to be done to address the computational complexity of the Transformer framework.